 Our nurse clinics cover various aspects of pet health such as routine care, dental care, weight management and nutrition.
-These clinics are by appointment at our Sturminster and Blandford branches and run by our qualified veterinary nurses.
+These clinics are by appointment at our Sturminster, Blandford and Shaftesbury branches and run by our qualified veterinary nurses.

 These clinics offer you a chance to talk to one of our members of the veterinary team.
 It can also help in spotting early symptoms and signs of illness that can be referred to, and treated by a veterinary surgeon before developing further.